flutter/samples/experimental/README.md

 pod install
 ```

-## Want more info about the repo in general?˚
+## Want more info about the repo in general?

 See the [README](../README.md) in the repo's root folder.